Knotx/knotx-fragments/handler/README.md

 ##### Subtasks node
 SubTasks node is a node containing a list of sub-tasks.
 It evaluates all of them sequentially.
-However, all operations are non-blocking so they are executed in parallel.
+However, all the operations are non-blocking, so it doesn't wait for previous subtasks to finish.
+Because of that, they are effectively executed in parallel

 Moreover, a list of sub-tasks must fit the `F -> (F',T)` function.
-Each subtask has its fragment context, execute it's logic and update fragment payload (its own copy).
+Each subtask has its fragment context, execute it's logic and update the fragment's payload (its own copy).
 Finally, when all sub-tasks are completed, all payloads are merged and the new Fragment is returned.

 > Note that body modifications are not allowed because of the parallel execution of subtask nodes and the final `body` form cannot be determined.
 However, updating the fragment's `payload` is fine since all subtask nodes have their unique namespaces.